GregoireCorluy/adversarial-robustness-genRKM/README.md

-## Code and README file are for the moment messay.
+## Code and README file are for the moment messy.
 On Wednesday 21st of August 2024, this should be fixed.

 ---